turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 [Table of elements and their implicit roles](https://www.w3.org/TR/html-aria/#docconformance)

 <section class="call-to-action">
-#### Your Turn
+## In Groups
 - Use the table of elements and look up the following elements and their implicit roles
   - div
   - footer
   - input
+- Check out some of the other elements.
+Is there anything suprising?
-- Turn to your neighbor and take turns explaining what a role is.
+- Take turns explaining what a role is.
 - What is the difference between implicit and explicit roles?
 </section>